• Skip to primary navigation

 • Preheat the oven to 425 degrees F.

-• Evenly grease a 12-tin muffin tray with vegetable oil using a clean paper towel.
-Or use 12 silicone muffin molds evenly placed across a large baking tray.
+• Evenly grease a 12-tin muffin pan with vegetable oil using a clean paper towel.
+Or evenly place 12 silicone muffin molds across a large baking tray.

-• To make the muffin batter: in a large bowl, mix the muffin batter ingredients as listed above with a fork until well combined.
+• In a large bowl, mix the muffin batter ingredients as listed above with a fork until smooth and evenly combined.

-• Scoop ¼ cup or 60 ml of the batter into each muffin mold.
+• Scoop ¼ cup (60 ml) of the muffin batter into each muffin mold.

 • Bake on the middle rack for 22-25 minutes or until the muffins are fluffy and golden brown.

-• To remove the muffins, run a knife around the muffin edge and pop them out of the muffin molds with the help of a knife.
+• To remove the muffins, run a knife around the edge of each muffin.
+Then pop them out with the help of a knife.
 Serve hot and enjoy with ketchup or mayo.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!